-The Master of Arts in Economics provides students with a solid foundation in economic theory, quantitative methodology and analysis, and their real world applications.
+New!
+The STEM-certified Master of Science in Quantitative Economics provides students with a solid foundation in economic theory, quantitative methodology and analysis, and their real world applications.

-To apply to the program, see MA Economics Admissions.
+To apply to the program, see M.S. in Quantitative Economics Admissions

 For detailed program information, see the University Bulletin.